liuhua520-svg/gpt-sovits-mfa-aligner-tsubaki/THIRD_PARTY_NOTICES.md

 ### 2.2 Frontend dependencies

-Include the license notices emitted by your frontend build toolchain for the packages bundled into the production output.
+#### MIT License
+- vue
+- element-plus
+- @element-plus/icons-vue
+- axios
+- @vitejs/plugin-vue
+- @vue/tsconfig
+- vite
+- vue-tsc
+- terser

+#### Other notes
+- `typescript` is included as a frontend development dependency and should be treated according to the license stated by its upstream package metadata in the version you ship.
-If you distribute a production bundle generated from the frontend, keep the license notices for all bundled dependencies that your build process emits.
+- If you redistribute a production bundle generated from the frontend, keep the license notices for all bundled dependencies that your build toolchain emits.

 ---